Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model

-Panel (a) of this figure compares the positions of the kink $x_0$ obtained from the field solution (solid black line in the figure) and the same variable obtained from model 2 (purple dashed line).
+Panel (a) of this figure compares the positions of the kink $x_0$ obtained from the field equation \eqref{phi4} (solid black line in the figure) and the same variable obtained from model 2 (purple dashed line).
 Clearly, the process shown in this figure is very similar to the process shown in Figure 1.
-This means that the kink, which initially rests at the point $x_0=-12$, slides down the “slope” while oscillating around the minimum of the function $\mathcal{F}$(x).
-On the right side of this panel is a caption indicating the values of the function $\mathcal{F}$.
+This means that the kink, which initially rests at the point $x_0=-12$, slides down the “slope” (i.e., between the maximum and the minimum) while oscillating around the minimum of the function $\mathcal{F}$(x).
+On the right side of this panel is a color-bar indicating the values of the function $\mathcal{F}$.
 As in the previous figure, we have assumed $\varepsilon_2=0$ and $\varepsilon_1=0.1$.
-On the other hand panel (b) compares the breathing mode vibrations obtained based on the field solution (dotted black line) and the effective model (dotted purple line).
-It is worth noting that in the case of such a simple evolution, the agreement between the two models for both variables $x_0$ and $b$ is excellent. }
+On the other hand panel (b) compares the breathing mode vibrations obtained based on the field model (dotted black line) and the effective model (dotted purple line).
+It is worth noting that in the case of such a simple evolution, the agreement between the two models for both variables $x_0$ and $b$ is excellent.

 Figure \ref{nfig_03} shows a similar situation, but this time the kink is initially set exactly at the maximum of the function ${\mathcal F}$, i.e., at position $x_0=-18$.
 To enable movement, the kink is given a slight initial velocity in the direction of the minimum.
 Panel (a) shows how the kink moves from one maximum to the next.